gajavegr/Website/README.md

 ### About Me

 Although, this section is usually first, I like to let my work speak for itself.
 I am a Mechanical Engineering and Computer Science double major at Rose-Hulman Institute of Technology.
 With a love for cars and for programming, it's ofen my daily goal to find a way to make these two highly distinct fields meet.
 After lots of exploring, I believe I can achieve this goal in a personally meaningful and exciting way through contributions to the fields of automation, robotics, electric vehicles, and distributed systems.
 I sincerely believe I can help make the world a better place by passionately engaging in these fields, and for that reason I'm seeking internships in each of those respective fields.

+### About this site

+This site was created using GitHub Pages, a cool new way to show the world what I'm working on :)